Switching nonparametric regression models for multi-curve data: Simulation study

 \subsection{Results}

-The three plots in Figure \ref{Sim:fitted:example} show the fitted values $\hat{f}_1(\vect{x})$ and $\hat{f}_2(\vect{x})$ (dashed curves) for a simulated data set from each of simulation studies 1, 2 and 3.
+The three plots in Figure \ref{Sim:fitted:example} show the fitted values $\hat{f}_1(\vect{x})$ and $\hat{f}_2(\vect{x})$ (dashed curves) for a data set generated from each simulation design.

-We assess the quality of the estimated functions via the pointwise empirical mean squared error (EMSE) as shown in Figure \ref{MSE:rep}.
-We observe that in all simulation studies $\hat{f}_1(\vect{x})$ and $\hat{f}_2(\vect{x})$ produce very small values of EMSE ($< 2\times 10^{-5}$).
-However, Simulation 3's EMSE values for $\hat{f}_1(\vect{x})$ are larger than in Simulations 1 and 2.
+We assess the quality of the estimated functions via the pointwise empirical mean squared error (EMSE) as in \citet{deSouza2014}.
+For all designs $\hat{f}_1(\vect{x})$ and $\hat{f}_2(\vect{x})$ produce very small values of EMSE ($< 2\times 10^{-6}$).
+However, when generating data according to Design 3, the EMSE values for $\hat{f}_1(\vect{x})$ are larger than for Designs 1 and 2.

-Table \ref{tb:cov:par:Sim12} presents the mean and standard deviation of all 300 estimates of $\sigma^2$ and $\tau^2$ for Simulations 1 and 2.
-Table \ref{tb:cov:par:Sim3} presents the mean and standard deviation of all 300 estimates of $\sigma^2$ for Simulation 3.
-We can observe that in all three simulation studies we are slightly underestimating the values of these variance parameters.
-This may be due to the challenges of correctly adjusting the degrees of freedom in the estimates, in order to account for the estimation of the $f_j$'s.
+We observe that in all cases we are slightly underestimating the values of the variance parameters.
+This may be due to the challenges of correctly adjusting the degrees of freedom in the estimates, in order to account for the estimation of the $f_j$s.
+Recall that, in Designs 1 and 2, the error variance satisfies $10^{5}\sigma^2=1$ and in Design 3, $10^{5}\sigma^2=5$.
+The averages of our estimates of $10^{5} \sigma^2$ (with standard errors) under Designs 1, 2 and 3 are, respectively, 0.978 (0.046), 0.977 (0.045) and 4.919 (0.238).
+In Designs 1 and 2, we have an additional variance parameter, namely, the variance of the random effect intercept, with $10^{4}\tau^2=1$.
+In these cases, the averages of $10^{4}\tau^2$ are equal to 0.977 with standard deviations equal to 0.152.

-Table \ref{tb:zparam:rep} contains the mean and the standard deviation of the estimates of the parameters of the latent process for each simulation study, along with the averages of our proposed standard errors.
-Note that the standard deviations of the estimates are close to the values of the means of the proposed standard errors (s.e.'s), as desired.
-Table \ref{tb:zparam:rep} also shows the empirical coverage percentages of both a 90\% and a 95\% confidence interval.
-We consider confidence intervals of the form ``mean of the parameter estimates $\pm z_{\alpha/2}\times$ proposed s.e.", where $z_{\alpha/2}$ is the $\alpha/2$ quantile of a standard normal distribution with $\alpha=0.1$ and 0.05.
-The empirical coverage percentages for all three simulation studies are very close to the true level of the corresponding confidence interval.
+Table \ref{tb:zparam:rep} contains the mean and the standard deviation of the estimates of the parameters of the latent process under each simulation design, along with the averages of our proposed standard errors (SEs).
+Note that the standard deviations of the estimates are close to the values of the means of the proposed SEs, as desired.
+Table \ref{tb:zparam:rep} also shows the empirical coverage percentages of a 90\% and a 95\% confidence interval.
+We consider confidence intervals of the form ``mean of the parameter estimates $\pm z_{\alpha/2} ~ \times$ proposed SE", where $z_{\alpha/2}$ is the $\alpha/2$ quantile of a standard normal distribution with $\alpha=0.1$ and 0.05.
+The empirical coverage percentages under all three simulation designs are very close to the true level of the corresponding confidence interval.